Eclipse91/WeatherApp/README.md

 ## Configuration

-Ensure to set up your OpenWeatherMap API key in the `config.ini` file:
+Ensure to set up your OpenWeatherMap API key in the `.env` file:
 - **Sign In or Sign Up**: Start by signing in or creating a new account at OpenWeatherMap (https://home.openweathermap.org/users/sign_up).
 - **Obtain Your API Key**: Once logged in, navigate to API Keys to find your unique API key (https://home.openweathermap.org/api_keys).
-- **Configure API Key in config.ini**: Open the config.ini file and set api_key = your_API_Key without using quotation marks.
+- **Configure API Key in .env**: Open the .env file and set API_KEY = your_API_Key without using quotation marks.
 - **Activation Time**: Please note that the API key activation process may take a couple of hours, as indicated by OpenWeatherMap.

 ## License